Schwarzbaer/untold/README.md

 ----

 ##### "I'm working on that right now!"
-* 'in' operator
-* select, select-f: Select n elements (weighted?) from a list
 * 'set' should allow for expressions as 'var'.
 * 'set' should have explicit timing; several consecutive steps of parallel computations.
-* choice: A weight should be able to take an expression
 * Consider i18n/l10n and templating

 #### Language features